cutthroat78/Language-Learning-Resources/README.md

 A repo full of lists of resources to help learn (human) langauges

 [Github Pages](https://cutthroat78.github.io/Langauge-Learning-Resources/)

+Requests for language pages to be made can be done using issues, if you have page you would like to add, please make a pull request

 ## To Do
 - Sort Oneida links into Oneida (Wisconsin) and Oneida (Canada)
 - Make page of common places/websites to find resources on langauges e.g https://www.native-languages.org, https://glosbe.com, https://www.ethnologue.com, https://conlang.org etc.